ripjar/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/README.md

-# Our List of Dirty, Naughty, Obscene, and Otherwise Bad Words #
+# Creating a List of Dirty, Naughty, Obscene, and Otherwise Bad Words #

-With millions of images in our library and billions of user-submitted keywords, we work hard at Shutterstock to make sure that bad words don't show up in places they shouldn't.
-This repo contains a list of words that we use to filter results from our autocomplete server and recommendation engine.

-Please add to it as you see fit (particularly in non-English languages) or use it to spice up your next game of Scrabble :)

-Obvious warning: These lists contain material that many will find offensive.
-(But that's the point!)

-Miscellaneous caveat: Clearly, what goes in these lists is subjective.
-In our case, the question we use is, "What wouldn't we want to *suggest* that people look at?"
-This of course varies between culture, language, and geographies, so in the end we just have to make our best guess.
+Adapted from Shutterstocks list of Dirty, Naughty, Obscene, and Otherwise Bad Words.

+This library provides a grunt task for creating an array of profane words, and a regex to test against, as well as the capability to compile your own obscene word list.

+## Installation

+    npm install grunt-naughty-words ---save-dev

+    grunt.loadNpmTasks('grunt-naughty-words');

+## Usage

+    // creating a list using grunt
+    bad_words: {
+      options: {
+        languages: ['en', 'it', 'de'], // english, italian and german
+        varName: 'profanity'
+      },
+      all: {
+        dest: '<%= srcDir %>/javascript/profanity.js'
+      }
+    }

+    // in your app
+    profanityRegex.test(potentiallyProfaneWord);

+## Standalone compilation

+You may also build a single one-off file, or one with all languages is provided in the `dist` directory.

+    # compile naughty words for English, Italian and German
+    grunt bad_words:all

+Output is found in `dist/badwords.js`.

 ## Languages